O3b: Satellites

 The satellites are deployed in a circular orbit along the equator at an altitude of 8063 km (medium Earth orbit) at a velocity of approximately 11755 mi/h, each making 5 orbits a day.
 Due to problems with a component of the first four satellites launched, three of those four have been placed on standby.

 Each satellite is equipped with twelve fully steerable Ka-band antennas (two beams for gateways, ten beams for remotes) that use 4.3 GHz of spectrum (2 × 216 MHz per beam) with a proposed throughput of 1.6 Gbit/s per beam (800 Mbit/s per direction), resulting in a total capacity of 16 Gbit/s per satellite.

 Each beam's footprint measures 700 km in diameter.
 O3b claims a mouth-to-ear one-way latency of 179 milliseconds for voice communication, and an end-to-end round-trip latency of 140 ms for data services.
 The maximum throughput per TCP connection is 2.1 Mbit/s.
 For maritime applications, O3b claims a round-trip latency of 140 ms, and connectivity speeds of over 500 Mbit/s.

 The satellites are powered by gallium arsenide solar arrays and lithium-ion batteries and weigh approximately 700 kg each.

 The satellites were constructed by Thales Alenia Space, a division of Thales Group.
 The first satellite (PFM) was built in the Cannes Mandelieu Space Center, while the rest of the constellation was assembled, integrated and tested in Thales Alenia Space Italy's Roman facilities.

-In September 2017, SES announced the next generation of O3b satellites and placed an order for an initial seven from Boeing Satellite Systems using a new satellite platform based on Boeing's 702 line of scalable buses.
-Expected to launch in 2021, the O3b mPOWER constellation of medium Earth orbit (MEO) satellites for broadband internet services will "be able to deliver anywhere from hundreds of megabits to 10 gigabits to any ship at sea" through 30,000 spot beams.
-Software-defined routing will direct traffic between the mPOWER MEO satellites and SES' geostationary fleet.
-In August 2020, SES contracted Boeing to build four additional O3b mPOWER satellites and SpaceX was contracted for an additional two launches, to make four launches for the whole O3b mPOWER constellation in 2022–2024.
+In September 2017, SES announced O3b mPOWER, the next generation of O3b satellites and placed an order for an initial seven from Boeing Satellite Systems using a new satellite platform based on Boeing's 702 line of scalable buses.
+The O3b mPOWER constellation of medium Earth orbit (MEO) satellites for broadband internet services would "be able to deliver anywhere from hundreds of megabits to 10 gigabits to any ship at sea" through 30,000 spot beams, with software-defined routing to direct traffic between the MEO satellites and SES' geostationary fleet.
+The number of O3b mPOWER satellites ordered was increased to 11 and then 13, and on 16 December 2022, the first two O3b mPOWER satellites were successfully launched, with four more in 2023, and the service began operations alongside the existing O3b constellation in April 2024.
+The seventh and eighth (upgraded) satellites were launched in December 2024 to increase the constellation's capacity.